-Add four quarts of water and other brine ingredients to the pot.
-Bring to a boil; then allow the mixture to cool to room temperature.
+Add water, salt, syrup, whisky and rosemary to the pot.
+Bring to a boil.
+Then allow the mixture to cool to room temperature.

-Put the pork chops in the brine and refrigerate, covered, overnight.
+Submerge the pork chops in the brine.
+Cover and refrigerate overnight.

-Preheat the oven to 325°F. Cut off the end of the garlic head.
+Preheat grill to 325°F. Cut off the end of the garlic bulb.
 Season it with oil, salt and pepper.
-Roast it, wrapped in foil, for 1 hour.
+Wrap it in foil and roast it for 1 hour.
 Cool and squeeze the garlic from the bulb.

-In a medium skillet over medium heat, cook the bacon until crisp.
-Set cooked bacon aside.
-Pour off all but one tablespoon of fat.
+In a medium-size skillet, cook the bacon over medium heat until crisp.
+Set aside.
+Pour off all but 1 tablespoon of bacon grease.

-Remove the pork chops from the brine and pat dry.
-Season with salt and pepper to taste.
+Remove pork chops from the brine and pat dry.
+Season with salt and pepper.

-Slice a pocket into the side of each chop.
-Stuff each chop.
-Close the pockets with a toothpick or two.
+Using a sharp knife, slice a pocket into the thickest side of each chop.
+Spoon stuffing into each pocket.
+Secure pockets with a toothpick or two.